Frirhos-he/os161/README.md

         default:
             return EINVAL; //invalid whence value
     }
+    if(curproc->fileTable[fd]->offset <0 ){
+        return EINVAL; //result of seek position negative }

     return curproc->fileTable[fd]->offset;
 }
 ```

 The function performs a seek operation on a file represented by the file descriptor.

 It validates the file descriptor, updates the file's offset based on the seek origin, and returns the new offset value.
 It handles the seek origins: set, current, and end.
 In case invalid whence it returns `EINVAL` error code.